MiniKuma15/Crosspoint-Mimee/README.md

 # Mimee Reader

-> **Crosspoint-Mimee** is a fork of the CrossPoint Reader project, customized with Thai language support, Thai documentation, and additional features for Thai users.
+> **Mimee Reader** is a fork of the CrossPoint Reader project, customized with Thai language support, Thai documentation, and additional features for Thai users.

 ---